-a) The Academic Board b) The Coordinator
+- a) The Academic Board - b) The Coordinator

-6.1.1 The Academic Board Composition
+6.1.1 The Academic Board

+Composition

 - 1. The composition, functions, and eligibility requirements of the Academic Board members are established in Article 9 of the Regulations on Doctoral Research. - 2.
-Individuals eligible to be part of the Academic Board, as indicated in point 1, submit a request to participate in the Academic Board, to be sent via email to the Coordinator and to the Electoral Commission (whose composition and appointment methods are detailed in the operating procedures attached to this Regulation) within one month from the start date of the renewal of accreditation (unless otherwise indicated by Scudo), accompanied by: - a.
-Confirmation of meeting the minimum requirements specified in Article 9 of the Regulations on Doctoral Research, and the relevant indices for accreditation of the Program; - b.
-Declaration of willingness to carry out activities at the Doctoral Program as a Supervisor or co-Supervisor; - c.
-Declaration of non-membership/membership in Doctoral Committees at other Universities and, in the case of professors and university researchers belonging to another university, also a clearance issued by the home university;
+Individuals eligible to be part of the Academic Board, as indicated in point 1, submit a request to participate in the Academic Board, to be sent by email to dottorato.digep@polito.it by December each year, accompanied by:

+a.
+Confirmation of meeting the minimum requirements specified in Article 9 of the Regulations on Doctoral Research, and the relevant indices for accreditation of the Program, b.
+Declaration of willingness to carry out activities at the Doctoral Program as a Supervisor or co-Supervisor, c.
+Declaration of non-membership/membership in Doctoral Committees at other Universities and, in the case of professors and university researchers belonging to another university, also a clearance issued by the home university.

-- d.
-Any additional documentation at the discretion of the Academic Board, detailed in the operating methods attached to this Regulation. - 3.
-The Academic Board evaluates the membership proposals considering the scientific qualification requirements specified by current regulations, as well as any additional constraints related to the diversity and balance of the cultural components characterizing the Program. - 4.
-Prolonged absence from Academic Board meetings during the year may be grounds for exclusion from the Board itself during the annual renewal phase of the composition as per point 6 of this article.
+- 3. The Academic Board evaluates the membership proposals considering the scientific qualification requirements specified by current regulations, as well as the following constraints related to the number and balance of the cultural components characterizing the Program: - a.
+The Academic Board consists of a minimum of 25 members and a maximum of 30. - b.
+If the number of applications exceeds the available seats, the Academic Board will assess the applicants' curricula based on their cultural areas of expertise.
+This evaluation aims to maintain a balanced representation of the cultural components within the Doctoral program. - 4.
+Prolonged and unjustified absence from Academic Board meetings during the year, as well as repeated renunciation, even if justified, of appointment as a member of the Committees referred to in Article 6.2.3, may be grounds for exclusion from the Board itself during the annual renewal phase of the composition as per point 6 of this article.
 Academic Board members who, without justified reason, are absent from meetings three times in a row lose their position. - 5.
-The Academic Board presents to the Department Council, for its deliberation, the proposal for its composition. - 6.
+The Academic Board presents to the Department Council, for its deliberation, the proposal for its composition accompanied by all the applications received and the relevant documentation. - 6.
 The composition of the Academic Board is decided once a year, usually in anticipation of the accreditation renewal phase. - 7.
 The Academic Board includes, for discussion of educational and organizational issues, two representatives of the doctoral students elected by the enrolled students in accordance with the Regulations for the election of student representatives in governing bodies and other collegiate bodies.
 These student representatives do not participate in discussions and deliberations regarding the annual evaluation of enrolled students and the organization of the final examination. - 8.
-Supervisors and co-Supervisors not belonging to the Academic Board are also invited, without voting rights. - 9.
+Supervisors and co-Supervisors, as well as instructors of teachings included in the Course Catalog as per Article 5, not belonging to the Academic Board are also invited, without voting rights. - 9.
 The list of Academic Board members is published on the Doctoral Program website and promptly updated in case of changes.